Crow's Shadow Institute of the Arts Biennial: Part I and II

 Organized by the Hallie Ford Museum of Art in partnership with the Crow’s Shadow Institute of the Arts (CSIA), and curated by anthropology professor and curator of Native American art Rebecca Dobkins, this two-part exhibition features a selection of contemporary prints created by Native and non-Native artists at the Crow’s Shadow Institute of the Arts on the Umatilla Reservation in northeastern Oregon.
 Founded by native painter and printmaker James Lavadour (Walla Walla) in 1992, CSIA seeks to create educational and professional opportunities for native artists to utilize their art as a vehicle for economic development.

-Part I of this exhibition features 19 prints drawn from the Crow’s Shadow Print Archive and focuses on themes of landscape, abstraction, portraiture, word and images, and media and process.
-Included in the exhibition are works by 13 Native and non-Native artists who have worked at CSIA, including Avantika Bawa, Marwin Begaye, Raven Chacon, Yoonhee Choi, Jovencio de la Paz, Modou Dieng, Demian Dinéyazhi', Ka’ila Farrell-Smith, Yoshihiro Kitai, James Lavadour, Vanessa Renwick, Yatika Starr Fields, and Marie Watt.
+The first part of this exhibition features 19 works by 13 Native and non-Native artists who have been in residence at CSIA since 2017, including Avantika Bawa, Marwin Begaye, Raven Chacon, Yoonhee Choi, Jovencio de la Paz, Modou Dieng, Demian Dinéyazhi', Ka’ila Farrell-Smith, Yoshihiro Kitai, James Lavadour, Vanessa Renwick, Yatika Starr Fields, and Marie Watt.

 The exhibition has been supported by funds from an endowment gift from the Confederated Tribes of Grand Ronde through its Spirit Mountain Community Fund, and by general operating support grants from the City of Salem’s Transient Occupancy Tax funds and the Oregon Arts Commission.